clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

    Thanks for using MariaDB!

-The MariaDB installation is complete and we can now install phpMyAdmin to manage the databases.
+The MariaDB installation is complete, and we can now install phpMyAdmin to manage the databases.

 Install phpMyAdmin
-*********************
+******************

 The web-based tool phpMyAdmin is a straightforward way to manage MySQL or MariaDB databases.
 Visit the `phpMyAdmin`_ website for the complete discussion regarding phpMyAdmin, its documentation, the latest downloads, and other useful information.

 This tutorial uses the latest English version of phpMyAdmin to install it on our |CL| host system.

 #.
 Download the :file:`phpMyAdmin-<version>-english.tar.gz` file to your
    :file:`~/Downloads` directory.
 Here, <version> refers to the current